-FY18 was a year of technological transformation in the People space, with the introduction of new global leading-edge digital systems.
+FY19 continued to be a year of technological transformation in the People space, with the introduction of new global leading-edge digital systems.

-As of 1 July 2018, we introduced "Workday", our new digital human capital management system, which provides the full suite of human capital applications, anywhere, anytime from any device.
-This brought about a fantastic opportunity to standardize our human capital best practices across the entire PwC global network, as well as empower our Team Leaders and their decision-making even more, by providing them with real-time access to information about their People and teams, as well as powerful people data and reporting capabilities.
+As of 1 July 2018, we introduced 'Workday', our new digital human capital management system, which provides the full suite of human capital applications, anywhere, anytime from any device.
+This allowed us to standardise our human capital best practices across the entire PwC global network, as well as empower our Team Leaders, by providing them with real-time access to powerful people data and reporting capabilities.